 - Is the cited research interpreted correctly? (if you’re a beginner, you can skip this one)

 It’s easy to search databases such as PubMed, Research Gate or Google Scholar to find scientific articles, books and other reports.
-There are thousands of published papers about essential oils and their components.
+There are thousands of published papers about essential oils and their constituents.

 What matters is how the research is interpreted.
 Although it may be difficult to determine if the cited research is correctly interpreted or even relevant, you should at least be aware of potential traps.